 In this timeline, the Irrawaddy traces Myanmar’s ethnic armed resistance movements over seventy years.

-This CFR Backgrounder explains the Rohingya crisis.
+This Backgrounder explains the Rohingya crisis.

 Eleanor Albert and Beina Xu contributed to this Backgrounder.
 Will Merrow created the graphics.